cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_derivation_agent/README.md

     │   ├── agent                   # module that contains the agent logic │   │   ├── __init__.py
     │   │   └── your_agent.py       # your derivation agent
+    │   ├── conf                    # module that contains the agent logic │   │   ├── __init__.py
+    │   │   └── your_conf.py        # specific configuration for your agent
     │   ├── data_model              # module that contains the dataclasses for concepts
     │   │   ├── __init__.py
     │   │   └── your_onto.py        # dataclasses for your ontology concepts